413xc/NH-Expansion-AI-/README.md

 # NH-Expansion-AI-

-To spawn in each item type to try out/test customized loadout types.

 Spawn them 600m+ away from you or AI doesn't generate right.

-BookTheArtOfWar = UNPeaceLO

-BookYouth = StudentsLO

-BookDracula = PrisonerLO

-BookHunger = NBCAttackLO

-BookBlackJack = BlackwatchLO

-BookSkyrider = BushmanLO

-BookRussian = TracksuitsLO

-BookDesertGold = YellowKingLO
-/
+Portland, Airfield, Parris Island, New Haven, the island sound of NH, and the mine in the bottom left will have a lot of AI.
+There are patrols elsewhere.
+Anytime you spawn

-FYI ContaminatedArea_Static autospawns up to 5 NBCAttackLO that will not aggro zombies.
+ContaminatedArea_Static autospawns up to 5 NBCAttackLOs.